 Lets you adjust the shape and position of the image so that subtitles are visible (available only if the aspect ratio has been set to Zoom).
 Use Zoom Size to adjust the proportions of the image, and Zoom Caption Pos. to move the image up or down.
-You can adjust output scaling before zoom position.
+Adjust overscan before changing the zoom position.